nasa-petal/PeTaL-labeller/auto-labeler/MATCH/README.md

 | Train set options | P@1=nDCG@1 | P@3 | P@5 | nDCG@3 | nDCG@5 |
 | --- | --- | --- | --- | --- | --- |
 | level1 | 0.621 ± 0.032 | 0.339 ± 0.025 | 0.239 ± 0.015 | 0.684 ± 0.030 | 0.732 ± 0.027 |

+P@k refers to precision at top k and nDCG@k refers to Normalized Discounted Cumulative Gain at top k.
+For more detail on what these are see the [FAQ](#p-and-ndcg).

 A multilabel confusion matrix showing what each label tends to be classified as is shown below: